What I Will Do When I Become Rich and Powerful

 Support and Update Public Libraries

 I didn’t have many toys or friends that lived near me.
 Friends wouldn’t come over to play because we were poor and had no toys, snacks and my mother smoked indoors.
 I remember learning to read when I was 5, my mother told me that the words next to a picture in a space book I had received read “Red Dwarf” and “Quasar”.
-I was memorized.
+I was mesmerized.

 In elementary school, I lived at the library.
 After burning through the kids section of the Derry Public Library and using all my computer time, I started my first business off an ad for Olympia Sales in a children’s money management magazine called Zillions selling stationary door to door.
 By age 10, I was reading from the upstairs library about stocks, fish tanks, Rolling Stones and old newspapers on Microfiche, recycling, dinosaurs or whatever else I could get my hands on, providing it was non fiction.
 It was a way to take control of my life.